AI for Pharma

 Single day.
 Single room.
 Four working sessions, two demonstrations, one dinner.

 An edition runs for a single day in a single room.
-The intended shape is four working sessions on R&D, regulatory, commercial, and medical affairs respectively, plus two live demonstrations of AI applied to actual pharma problems.
+The intended shape is four working sessions on sales-force effectiveness, brand and marketing analytics, commercial data foundations, and forecasting respectively, plus two live demonstrations of AI applied to actual commercial problems.
 The evening before the edition has a curated dinner for attendees.

 Demonstrations are real systems against real data, not slideware.
 Failures are discussed as candidly as successes.
 PharmaOS is regularly one of the demonstrations; it is never the only one.
 We have a standing preference for systems already shipping in production over systems that are interesting in theory.